 - Is a quick fix solution to improve the look of old, grey, worn decking

-As with any project, preparation is key for a successful outcome.
-Follow these steps to transform old tired decking into an area that has colour and character
+As with any project, preparation is key.
+Follow these simple steps to transform new or old decking into an area with colour and character.

 - Remove all garden furniture and other items from the decking so that the surface to be painted is clear

-- Areas affected by mould,algae and other biological growth should then be thoroughly cleaned with a decking cleaner to kill off biological spores in the wood timber to help prevent re-growth.
-If the decking is heavily soiled, a second application is recommended
+- Areas affected by mould, algae, and other biological growth should then be thoroughly cleaned with a decking cleaner to kill off biological spores in the wood to help prevent re-growth.
+If the decking is heavily soiled, a second application of decking cleaner may be required

 - If required, use a wood preservative but one that doesn’t contain wax, oil or silicon